-- 2.8 Agreeing to open 6 days a week for a pre-determined period comes with some risk, particularly considering the current budget constraints, we risk raising client expectations and ultimately disappointing if we subsequently decide to return to 5 day a week provision. - 2.9 The current offer was agreed to be extended until the end of September 2023 by Community Wellbeing and Housing Committee, hence why this paper is coming to the Committee.
+- 3.6 Agreeing to open 6 days a week for a pre-determined period comes with some risk, particularly considering the current budget constraints, we risk raising client expectations with respect to a discretionary service offer, and ultimately disappointing if we subsequently decide to return to 5 day a week provision. - 3.7 The current offer was agreed to be extended until the end of April 2024by Community Wellbeing and Housing Committee.

-3. Options analysis and proposal
+4. Options analysis and proposal

-3.1 Option 1
+4.1 Option 1